The Night Begins to Shine: Commercial performance

-Upon its official release, "The Night Begins to Shine" peaked at #23 on the Billboard Hot Rock Songs chart and #7 on the Billboard Rock Digital Songs chart.
+Upon its official release, "The Night Begins to Shine" peaked at #23 on the Billboard Hot Rock & Alternative Songs chart and #7 on the Billboard Rock Digital Songs chart.
 The song also peaked at #66 on the iTunes music charts and #1 on the iTunes rock music charts.

 The song was covered by Fall Out Boy, CeeLo Green, and Puffy AmiYumi for a four-part Teen Titans Go! storyline.
-The soundtrack peaked at #8 on the Billboard Kid Albums chart and #17 on the Billboard Soundtracks chart.
+The soundtrack peaked at #8 on the Billboard Kid Albums chart, #17 on the Billboard Soundtracks chart, and #31 on the iTunes U.S. Albums chart.